 Tip #1 – Comment RSS Feeds

-In addition to giving online users access to feeds of your latest posts, WordPress also makes available RSS feeds of your post comments.
+In addition to displaying RSS feeds of your latest posts, WordPress also makes available RSS feeds of your latest post comments.

 (Comments RSS)

-(RSS comments feed content displayed with a Google Chrome browser)
+(Comments feed items viewed with a Google Chrome web browser)

-(Paste the comments feed URL into a feed reader to view the content.
-Image Source: Feedreader.com)
+(Paste your comments feed URL into a feed reader to view the content.
+Image Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-Being able to use an RSS feed for a single post item can be useful.
-For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to display an RSS feed for a single post item can be useful.
+For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for specific post items is shown below:
+The formula for accessing an RSS feed for a specific post item is shown below:

-Note: By default, if you only append “/feed” to the end of a post URL, WordPress will return the comments associated with your post, not actual content of the post itself.
+Note: By default, if you only add “/feed” to the end of the URI of your post, WordPress will return the comments made on that post, not the post content itself.

-Some your site users may only be interested in subscribing to content from specific categories.
-They may not want to subscribe to all of your site’s content.
+Some your site visitors may only want to subscribe to content from one or two categories.
+They may not want to subscribe to your entire site’s feed.

 WordPress allows you to create category feeds.